ztlevi/dotty/README.md

 - Why I cannot do git commit?
 Make sure you create your GPG key or delete `user.signingkey` property in `$HOME/.config/git/config`.
+- I installed npm packages globally but it not showed up in `$HOME/.local/share/nodenv/shims` path.
+  Make sure you run `nodenv rehash` to generate bin files.

 ## Relevant projects